-Located in the Student Services Office in Campus Center, advisors assist students with academic planning, program and university graduation requirements, and registration policies and procedures.
+Located in the Student Affairs Office, 2nd floor, in the Campus Center, advisors assist students with academic planning, program and university graduation requirements, and registration policies and procedures.
 Students who have earned at least 90 credits are advised to make an appointment with an advisor for a graduation check.
 Basic counseling may also be provided in helping with the day-to-day issues that may arise during a student’s academic journey.

 Some of the benefits of meeting with an advisor: